Centralizer Rigidity near Elements of the Weyl Chamber Flow: Center-fixing centralizer is a Lie group

-Indeed, $f$ is accessible by Proposition \ref{faccess}.
-By Theorem \ref{leafconj}, $f$ is dynamically coherent.
-Moreover, $f$ is center $r$-bunched and satisfy the narrow band spectrum for any $r>s(f_0)$ since the $f_0$ satisfy these conditions and these conditions are open.
+Indeed, $f$ is accessible by Proposition~\ref{faccess}.
+By Theorem~\ref{leafconj}, $f$ is dynamically coherent.
+Moreover, $f$ is center $r$-bunched and satisfies the narrow band spectrum condition for any $r>s(f_0)$, since $f_0$ satisfies these conditions and these conditions are $C^1$-open.

-We also note that although $f$ does not have global holonomy on every leaf of $\W^c_f$, $f$ has global holonomy when lifted to $G$ and thus has global holonomy on every generic center leaf of $\W^c_{f}$.
+We also note that although $f$ does not have global holonomy on every leaf of $\W^c_f$, $f$ has global holonomy when lifted to $G$, and thus has global holonomy on every generic center leaf of $\W^c_f$.